By Jeff White (email@example.com)

 George Gelnovatch, who’s heading into his 27th season as head coach at his alma mater, stops shots of making any bold predictions about his latest team, but he believes the Hoos again have a solid foundation on which to build.
 Of the 15 players who recorded a goal or an assist last season, 13 are back, including forward Leo Afonso.

 Afonso led the Cavaliers with eight goals and was named to the All-ACC second team.
-Other returning players include Ueland, goalkeeper Holden Brown, Kome Ubogu, Paul Wiese, Michael Tsicoulias, Aparuh Slavov, Nils Henry Orywol, Will Citron, Kaya Ignacio, Ank Nibogora, Jeremy Verley, Erick Kilosho, Jules Anderson, Cabrel Happi Kamseu, Kevin Ogudugu, Phillip Horton and Isaiah Byrd.
+Other returning players include Ueland, goalkeeper Holden Brown, Kome Ubogu, Paul Wiese, Michael Tsicoulias, Aparuh Slavov, Nils Henry Orywol, Will Citron, Kaya Ignacio, Ank Nibogora, Jeremy Verley, Erick Kilosho, Jules Anderson, Cabrel Happi Kamseu, Kevin Ogudugu, Philip Horton and Isaiah Byrd.

 “So a lot of guys got experience,” Gelnovatch said.

 Ubogu was second on the team with four goals last season, and Wiese led Virginia with six assists.
 Slavov started all 17 games and was named to the ACC’s All-Freshman team.
 Ogudugu, coming off a season in which he scored three goals, was limited to five games in 2021 because of injuries.
 Orywol showed promise at left back before suffering a season-ending injury in the Cavaliers’ third game.